 At the Logos and Cosmos Initiative, we talk a lot about “theology and the sciences.”
 It is no accident that we use the plural term, “sciences.”
 We use this term to mean a range of academic disciplines, including not only the natural sciences but also the social sciences and the arts.
 Our Tier Two Catalysts, who are currently running inspiring projects, are from a diverse range of 13 different academic backgrounds.

-Marcio’s video is in Spanish but an English transcript can be found below.
+Marcio’s video is in Spanish with English subtitles.
+An English transcript can be found below.

 English-language transcript of Marcio’s video: